dbwrush/Rivals/README.md

    - Claimed land can only be edited by Faction members
    - Factions at war can steal land from each other using power.
    - Land claims can be visualized using a command.
+4. **Homes**
+   - Factions may set homes to teleport between.
+   - Number of homes scales with faction power.
+   - Players may not use homes while in combat.

 ### TODO List: